-Individuals are forever inclined to have control over their finances and consider credit to be a vital part of their financial planning.
-Credit or leverage means a formal contract between a buyer and seller in which the buyer takes something from the seller and promises to return it within a stipulated time.
+Individuals inclined to have control over their finances consider credit to be a vital part of their financial planning.
+Credit or leverage means a formal contract between a buyer and seller, in which the buyer takes something from the seller and promises to return it within a stipulated time.
 Credit also means creditworthiness, which means being in a financial position that makes one reliable enough to receive financial credit.
-Credit helps people in achieving their desired goals and ambitions.
-However, whether they can obtain credit or not depends on their creditworthiness.
-Thus, applying for a credit card, home loan, or education loan, the person’s creditworthiness is the key to everything.
+A credit agent helps in achieving desired financial goals and ambitions.
+Thus, when applying for a credit card, home loan, or education loan, the person’s creditworthiness is the key to everything.

 Creditworthiness should not be confused with the capacity to pay.
-While a person’s income and assets decide his paying capacity, creditworthiness is associated with willingness to pay.
-There might be many people with high incomes, but they don’t have good track records of managing credit.
+While a person’s income and assets decide his paying capacity, it associates creditworthiness with a willingness to pay.
+There might be many people with high incomes, but they don’t have excellent track records of managing credit.
 They could have made late payments or abstained from making full payments.
-These gestures negatively impact their creditworthiness.
+These gestures negatively affect their creditworthiness.

 The metric to judge a person’s creditworthiness is credit scores.
-It is a financial tool used by lenders or banks to evaluate the risk associated with providing credit to an individual, and hence, it shapes their decision regarding extending credit.
-Credit scores are assigned based on information collected by credit reporting agencies and credit bureaus.
+It is a financial tool used by lenders or banks to test the risk associated with providing credit to an individual, and hence, it shapes their decision regarding extending credit.
+It assigns credit scores based on information collected by credit reporting agencies and credit bureaus.
 The information gathered includes payment history, the amount owed, length of credit history, and types of credit.
 The credit scores are in the range from 300 to 850 and are derived using the FICO (Fair Isaac Corporation) credit scoring.
-Credit reports are created based on this, which gives a detailed breakdown of any person’s credit history.
+It creates credit reports based on this, which gives a detailed breakdown of any person’s credit history.
 There are three major credit reporting agencies in the United States which assign credit scores.
 These are Equifax, Experian, and TransUnion.

-A key aspect to discuss in this regard is the Fair Credit Reporting Act (FCRA).
+A key aspect to discuss is the Fair Credit Reporting Act (FCRA).
 It not only regulates the consumer credit information but also gives guidelines regarding who is authorized to access the credit reports.
 This law has existed since 1970 and validates the credit information that each of the credit reporting agencies provides.
-It has specific guidelines on the type of information collected (bill payment history, current debts, past loans, employment information), time of collection of information by credit bureaus, and timespan till which they can keep the information with them.
+It has specific guidelines on the information collected (bill payment history, current debts, past loans, employment information), time of collection of information by credit bureaus, and time span till which they can keep the information with them.
 FCRA also regulates how customers can access their data.
 It gives individuals the following rights regarding their credit information:

 · Receive notifications regarding negative credit information